Timmifixedit/CSP-Solver/README.md

 using MyVar = csp::Variable<int>;
 MyVar a({1, 2, 17, 24});
 ```
 Also possible: Create your own type.
-This allows you to add functionality to your varaible type.
+This allows you to add functionality to your variable type.
 For example you can add a variable name:
 ```cpp
 #include <string>
 #include "Variable.h"